Feb 28, 2015 - Russ Koesterich

 Although I think Professor Gordon’s views may be too dire, it’s hard to ignore the fact that the slowdown in productivity growth predated the financial crisis: productivity has averaged around 1.50% since 2004.
 While not awful, the deceleration comes at an inopportune time.
 The other part of the equation for economic potential, workforce growth, has also slowed in recent years and will probably stay sluggish absent a significant increase in immigration, unlikely in the current political environment.
 Taken together, these factors are a drag on real gross domestic product (GDP) growth and could keep it below the 60-year average for the next few years.

 Should an environment of slower economic growth and modest gains in productivity continue in the U.S., what are the investment implications?
 First, corporate earnings growth is closely linked to real GDP, making performance of domestic companies more vulnerable.
 Second, because wages typically rise in-line with productivity over the long term, they probably will not pick up as much as the rebound in the labor market would imply without a faster acceleration in productivity (we are already experiencing this phenomenon).
 Lackluster wage growth means consumer spending, and ultimately earnings for consumer-oriented companies, will also grow at a slower pace.
 A slower pace of growth should not be construed as a disaster, but it is troubling for the long-term returns of a stock market that is already pricing in the best of all possible worlds.

-This material represents an assessment of the market environment at a specific time and is not intended to be a forecast of future events or a guarantee of future results.
-This information should not be relied upon by the reader as research or investment advice regarding the funds or any security in particular.
+This material represents an assessment of the market environment as of the date indicated and is not intended to be a forecast of future events or a guarantee of future results.
+This information should not be relied upon by the reader as research or investment advice regarding any security in particular.